SoftwareAG/sagdevops-templates/templates/sag-exx-net-rpc-server/README.md

   * Logging
   * .NET settings
   * Path for server implementation
-  * All other supported configuration item
+  * All other supported configuration items

 ## Running as a composite template